What Is a Canapé? Behind Chef’s Creations.

-As The Independent says, “each small mouthful [of a canapé] is a chance for the chef to exhibit limitless culinary trickery”.
+As The Independent says, “Each small mouthful [of a canapé] is a chance for the chef to exhibit limitless culinary trickery”.
 But what’s the process behind this complex canapé creation?
 Here’s a behind-the-scenes look at how chefs develop the decadent morsels we call canapés.

-What is a canapé?
+What is a canape?

 What is the history of canapés?